ghi-electronics/BrainPad-Docs/go-beyond/components/temperature-sensor.md

 # Temperature Sensor
 ---
 The BrainPad temperature sensor is basically a digital thermometer.
-The commands for reading the temperature can report the temperature in either Celsius or Fahrenheit.
+There are seperate commands for reading the temperature in Celsius and Fahrenheit.

-* BrainPad.TemperatureSensor.ReadTemperatureInCelsius() - Returns the temp in Celsius from the BrainPad's sensor.
-Returns temperature as type double.
+* BrainPad.TemperatureSensor.ReadTemperatureInCelsius() - Returns the temperature in Celsius from the BrainPad's sensor.
+Returns the temperature as type double.

-* BrainPad.TemperatureSensor.ReadTemperatureInFahrenheit() - Returns the temp in Fahrenheit from the BrainPad's sensor.
-Returns temperature as type double.
+* BrainPad.TemperatureSensor.ReadTemperatureInFahrenheit() - Returns the temperature in Fahrenheit from the BrainPad's sensor.
+Returns the temperature as type double.